winklerrr/awesome/wiki/cheatsheets/linux.md

 **Finding information about commands**

-Show the full path of a command:
+Show the full path of a command (use `-a` to show all locations):

 ```
 which COMMAND
+which -a COMMAND
 ```

 Show type information about a command (`-a` to show all locations of the command):

 ```
+type COMMAND
 type -a COMMAND
 ```